 In Mandarin or Finnish, you would essentially say “Today is cold” or “Tomorrow is cold.”
 This weak future tense uses the same verb tense in both scenarios, and it might aid the speaker in preparing for tomorrow’s weather.

 Chen mapped the languages spoken across Europe and compared them with data on pragmatic behavior like saving money, exercising and using condoms.
 He found strong evidence to suggest that those who speak languages with weak future tenses were considerably more responsible.
-And yes, he did consider that some of these differences might be cultural and socioeconomic.
+And yes, he did consider that some of these differences might be cultural and socioeconomic and more nuanced when it comes to how language shapes thought.
 But when comparing individuals within the same countries who grew up speaking different languages — and controlling for things like income level, education and family structure — he found that speakers of languages like German and Finnish were 31 percent more likely to save money, 24 percent less likely to smoke, 29 percent more likely to exercise often and 13 percent less likely to be medically obese.
 Oh, and they tend to save 39 percent more money by the time they hit retirement.